vinceimbat/vinceimbat/content/shinichiro imaoka.md

 ---
 # Emerson's influence

-Imaoka was called the [[thoughts/ralph waldo emerson|Emerson]] of Japan as he championed the [[jiyu shukyo]] idea that Emerson espoused.
+Imaoka was called the [[ralph waldo emerson|Emerson]] of Japan as he championed the [[jiyu shukyo]] idea that Emerson espoused.
 Unlike Emerson, however, Imaoka didn't write that much and was never really the poet-philosopher that Emerson was.

 From Imaoka's own words: